sqlxpert/z-container-api-kafka-aws-terraform/README.md

 ### Design Decisions

-This is a comprehensive, working solution.
+This is a comprehensive, working system.
 I made some executive decisions:

-- **AWS CloudShell or EC2** Local building and testing of Docker containers meant to be deployed in the cloud, and local execution of `terraform apply` to create cloud resources, introduce variability and security risk without much benefit.
-Instead, I use the same Linux distribution (Amazon Linux 2023) that I selected for my Docker image, either on an EC2 instance or in [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html).
+- **AWS CloudShell or EC2**
+  Local building and testing of Docker containers meant to be deployed in the cloud, and local execution of `terraform apply`  to create cloud resources, introduce variability and security risk without much benefit.
+Instead, I use the same Linux distribution (Amazon Linux 2023) that I selected for my container image, either on an EC2 instance or in [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html).

 - **Lambda Test Event**
-  [Shareable Lambda function test events](https://builder.aws.com/content/33YuiyDjF5jHyRUhjoma00QwwbM/cloudformation-and-terraform-for-realistic-shareable-aws-lambda-test-events) offer a great way to bundle test events in IaC templates.
-Users can trigger realistic tests in a development AWS account, using either the AWS Console or the AWS&nbsp;CLI.
-See the
-  [Lambda test event source](https://github.com/sqlxpert/z-container-api-kafka-aws-terraform/blob/d98c1cc/cloudformation/kafka_consumer.yaml#L567-L598).
+  [Shareable Lambda function test events](https://builder.aws.com/content/33YuiyDjF5jHyRUhjoma00QwwbM/cloudformation-and-terraform-for-realistic-shareable-aws-lambda-test-events) offer a great way to bundle test events in infrastructure-as-code templates.
+  Users can trigger realistic tests in a development AWS account, using the AWS Console, the AWS&nbsp;CLI, or a test program.
+See the [Lambda test event source](https://github.com/sqlxpert/z-container-api-kafka-aws-terraform/blob/d98c1cc/cloudformation/kafka_consumer.yaml#L567-L598).

-- **CloudFormation for Kafka Consumer**
+- **CloudFormation for the Kafka Consumer**
-  I defined Kafka consumer in CloudFormation, called from Terraform, because I had several complete templates for Lambda functions and their dependencies, from my other projects.
-I speak both Terraform and CloudFormation, and each has its advantages.
-Here, re-using CloudFormation code saved time.
-It also happens to establish a clean separation between the Kafka producer and the consumer.
+  I defined the Kafka consumer in CloudFormation, called from Terraform, because I had complete and thoroughly-tested CloudFormation templates for Lambda functions and their dependencies from my other projects.
+I speak both Terraform and CloudFormation, and each approach to infrastructure-as-code has its advantages.
+Here, re-using CloudFormation code saved me time.
+It also happened to establish a clean separation between the Kafka producer and the consumer.
+The consumer only needs the MSK cluster ARN, the topic name, the subnet IDs for the cluster's private subnets, and the ID of a security group for the VPC Lambda function.

-- **PrivateLink, not NAT Gateway**
+- **PrivateLink**
   NAT Gateway is a very expensive AWS service, and from a network security perspective, it's better to keep as much network traffic private as possible.
-  Accordingly, I define VPC endpoints for all necessary services, and leave the NAT Gateway disabled by default.
+  Accordingly, I define VPC endpoints for all necessary AWS services and leave the NAT Gateway off be default.
+I go a bit beyond AWS's recommendations for the endpoint security groups, using strict reciprocal pairs to determine which resources can access which AWS service endpoints, instead of opening them to entire subnets, let alone to the entire VPC.
+I don't use endpoint IAM policies, but could add them for even finer-grained control.

 ### Recommendations